-Companionship is often a great fit for those with mild cognitive impairment (MCI), early and moderate Alzheimer’s, and other forms of dementia.
+Companionship is often a great fit for those with mild cognitive impairment (MCI), Alzheimer’s, and other forms of dementia.
 Typically dementia clients fall in one of two categories:

-1. The spouse or other loved one needs respite: It can be difficult or impossible for a spouse or other loved one who lives with a person with dementia to get out and run errands, see friends, etc. I can provide respite companionship so that you can continue to do your daily activities while knowing that your loved one is safe and in good company.
+- The spouse or other loved one needs respite care: It can be difficult or impossible for a spouse or other loved one who lives with a person with dementia to get out and run errands, see friends, etc. I can provide respite companionship so that you can continue to do your daily activities while knowing that your loved one is safe and in good company.

-2. The person with dementia lives by himself (typically in assisted living or memory care), and there may be no family in the area.
+- The person with dementia lives by himself (typically in assisted living or memory care).
+There may be no family in the area, or the family may be too busy to visit frequently.
 In this case a loved one may hire me to ensure that the person with dementia gets quality one-on-one time with a companion.

-In addition to dementia clients, companionship can be a good fit for seniors living with strokes, mobility, sight, or hearing conditions, or those that are just lonely.
+In addition to being great for clients with dementia, companionship can be a good fit for seniors living with strokes, mobility, sight, or hearing conditions, or those that are just lonely.

 A Few Great Features of Using SeniorAsset for Companionship Are: